2 May 2017

 Lawcadia’s CEO & Founder, Warwick Walsh, is very proud to have been invited to speak at Deakin Law School’s prestigious law conference.
 This year the focus will be on Disruptive Innovation in Law.

-Hosted by Deakin Law School, Centre on the Legal Profession, the 2017 Law Conference will feature expert speakers sharing cutting edge insights into the contemporary legal profession and its future including disruption within the Law Industry; impact of technology on judicial services; and much more.
+Hosted by Deakin Law School, Centre on the Legal Profession, the 2017 Law Conference will feature expert speakers sharing cutting-edge insights into the contemporary legal profession and its future, including disruption within the Law Industry, the impact of technology on judicial services, and much more.

-The conference will host a number of remarkable keynote speakers and panellists including:
+The conference hosted a number of remarkable keynote speakers and panellists including:

 • Justice Dhananjaya Chandrachud, Judge, Supreme Court of India